The list below includes LDV’s internal writers as well as our regular guest contributors.

-Ana Perez is the Chief Operating Officer (COO), web design guru, and contributing author at Let’s Do Video.
-Her background is in Computer Forensics and Cybersecurity, which fueled her passion to dive deeper into technology and business video.
-Ana considers herself to be a “Jill of All Trades” and with that foundation, she brings her expertise and adds to the diversity of the Let’s Do Video community.
+Ana Perez is the Chief Operating Officer (COO), web development guru, and contributing author at Let’s Do Video.
+Her background in technology covers a vast range from Computer Forensics and Cybersecurity to Team Productivity and Communications , which fueled her passion to dive deeper into the world of video for business and collaboration.
+With her solid foundation in the industry, Ana’s expertise adds to the diversity of the Let’s Do Video community.

 David Danto has over three decades of experience providing problem solving leadership and innovation in media and UC technologies for various firms including AT&T, Bloomberg LP, and Morgan Stanley.
 He is currently the Principal Consultant for collaboration, video, and AV disciplines at Dimension Data, as well as IMCCA’s Director of Emerging Technology.
 Email David at David.Danto@Dimensiondata.com to learn how he can help your organization solve problems, develop a future-proof collaboration strategy for internal use, or develop user-focused go-to-market strategies for your collaboration product or service.
 The opinions expressed in David’s commentary are his own, and are not representative of Let’s Do Video.